ska-telescope/sdp-integration/charts/README.md

 OK, pb_id = pb-sdpcli-20210525-00000
 ```

-Note - `ska-sdp` utility only has the option to create a PB with batch workflow.
+Note - the ska-sdp command can only create a PB with a batch workflow.
-Realtime workflow is linked to a Scheduling Block Instance (SBI).
-Currently, there
+A real-time PB must be linked to a Scheduling Block Instance (SBI), and
-is no option to create a PB and link it to SBI using the `ska-sdp` utility.
+there is currently no way to do that using ska-sdp.
+A PB with a real-time
-Therefore, a PB with realtime workflow can only be created using the iTango interface.
+workflow can only be created using the iTango interface.

 The processing block is created with the `/pb` prefix in the
 configuration: